coinspect/learn-evm-attacks/README.md

 Utils that perform flashloans and swaps are provided in `test/utils` to ease the job of reproducing future attacks.
 Also, modules that provide enhanced features to Foundry are included in the `test/modules` folder.

 The tests should `pass` if the attacker succeeded, for examples: your requires should show that the attacker has more balance after the attack than before.

-## Note

-Whenever you install new libraries using Foundry, make sure to update your `remappings.txt` file by running `forge remappings > remappings.txt`.
-This is required because we use `hardhat-preprocessor` and the `remappings.txt` file to allow Hardhat to resolve libraries you install with Foundry.

 # <h2 align="center"> Past work and further study </h2>[]